 Alcohol: less severity

-The changes include the farewell penalties for alcohol consumption, sale and possession of those over 21.
+The changes include the farewell penalties for alcohol consumption, sale and possession of those over the age of 21.

 Although liquor and beer are widely available in bars and clubs in the UAE's lush coastal cities, people needed a government-issued license to purchase, transport, or drink alcohol in their homes.